chinapedia/wikipedia.abstract.en/Page/J._Edgar_Hoover.md

 The robbers operated across state lines, and Hoover pressed to have their crimes recognized as federal offenses so that he and his men would have the authority to pursue them and get the credit for capturing them.
 Initially, the Bureau suffered some embarrassing foul-ups, in particular with Dillinger and his conspirators.
 A raid on a summer lodge in Manitowish Waters, Wisconsin, called "Little Bohemia," left a Bureau agent and a civilian bystander dead and others wounded; all the gangsters escaped.

-Depression_era_gangsters.ogg gangsters, including Pretty Boy Floyd, Baby Face Nelson, and Machine Gun Kelly.]]
+gangsters, including Pretty Boy Floyd, Baby Face Nelson, and Machine Gun Kelly.]]
 Hoover realized that his job was then on the line, and he pulled out all stops to capture the culprits.
 In late July 1934, Special Agent Melvin Purvis, the Director of Operations in the Chicago office, received a tip on Dillinger's whereabouts that paid off when Dillinger was located, ambushed, and killed by Bureau agents outside the Biograph Theater.[41]

 Hoover was credited with several highly publicized captures or shootings of outlaws and bank robbers, even though he was not present at the events.
 These included those of Machine Gun Kelly in 1933, of Dillinger in 1934, and of Alvin Karpis in 1936, which led to the Bureau's powers being broadened.